History of the Jews in Toronto: Eruvin

-Toronto has two eruvin for the purposes of Sabbath and Yom Kippur observation: one in the central area (though excluding downtown) and one in the north end, which extends to Thornhill; these two eruvin are connected under Highway 401 at Bathurst Street, Wilson Avenue, and Bayview Avenue.
+Toronto has two eruvin for the purposes of Sabbath and Yom Kippur observance: one in the central area (though excluding downtown) and one in the north end, which extends to Thornhill; these two eruvin are connected under Highway 401 at Bathurst Street, Wilson Avenue, and Bayview Avenue.
 Richmond Hill has a separate eruv as well.

 The original eruv was downtown, but because its boundaries could not be agreed upon, it is not recognized by the majority of Shabbat-observant Jews in Toronto.
 Chabad of Downtown Toronto, for example, states that there is no eruv in downtown Toronto.